Private or Public Mental Health Care?

 Those who may qualify for free public care can wait up to 10 weeks for an initial outpatient assessment.

 At the Anxiety Disorders Unit there is a wait of up to 10 months for a programme.

 I can usually see patients within two to three weeks.

 My fees could be less than any income loss you experience while waiting for assessment/treatment via the public system.

 These are available, especially for patients where travel is difficult, either because they are too ill, are house-bound, or living out of Christchurch, and where time off work is difficult.

 My treatment fee is $360 per hour, GST inclusive.

-I usually see a new patient for one hour for an assessment, advising diagnosis and treatments recommended (including those which other health professional and the public system can offer).
+Initial pre-assessments are carried out by Psychiatric Social Worker, Brenda Lois for an hour, then I usually see a new patient for one hour for an assessment, advising diagnosis and treatments recommended (including those which other health professional and the public system can offer).

 Providing there was previously good personality functioning and work record, the average treatment cost is usually in the vicinity of $1,000 total, and more where there is greater complexity.